miaoski/docker_open5gs/README.md

 The main purpose is to save researchers' and students' time to debug for a minimum-viable environment before actual study can be proceeded.

+## Proven work on

+- OnePlus 6 / Sysmocom USIM-SJS1 / CoIMS (w/o IPSec)

+If you have a validated working configuration, please submit an issue with brand / model / OS / SIM Card / other notable points.
+I will add it to the list.

 ## Important notice before you start

 1. Herle Supreeth's fork of Kamailio is used to support IPSec.